 Click the title bar to minimize the control window down to a compact size.
-Drag it by the title bar to move it out of the way.

-PointRight: Working on the Public Screen POINTRIGHT LETS YOU CONTROL public screens -the commonly-shared "displays" - driven by the Host computer (and Public Clients, where available) using your own computer and a mouse or trackpad.
-Typically, students and faculty can use a public screen to create or edit documents.
+Drag it by the title bar to move it out of the commonly-shared "displays" - driven by the Host computer (and Public Clients, where available) using your own computer and mouse (or trackpad).
+Typically, teams use a public screen to create and edit documents.
 With PointRight, you can move the cursor around on these screens using your mouse and enter text on them by typing on your own keyboard.
-In fact, PointRight allows you to work on these public screens as if they were simply an extension of your own computer (and everyone else's).
-PointRight starts automatically when you join the session.
-To take control of a public screen when it is in "unlocked mode" (this mode is controlled by the faculty member), simply move your cursor to the top edge of your screen, then keep going beyond the edge.
+In fact, PointRight allows you to work on these public screens as if they were simply an extension of your own computer.
+PointRight starts automatically when you join the TeamSpot.
+To take control of a public screen, simply move your cursor to the top edge of your screen.
+Then keep going beyond the edge.
 Your cursor will "jump" to the bottom of the public screen, but remain linked to your mouse.
 Your mouse inputs and keyboard inputs have simply been redirected to the other computer; when you type on your keyboard, the typing appears on the public screen.
 Several people can be active on one screen at the same time.
 While only one person can be controlling the mouse pointer and keyboard at a time, PointRight remembers your own mouse position even if someone else is working.
 In fact, whenever someone moves their cursor, all the active pointers appear as "ghostly" transparent pointers.
 You can see the initials of each person next to the pointer, for easy identification.
 When you want to work on your own computer again, simply move the cursor to the bottom edge of the public screen, and then keep going down beyond the edge.
 You'll see your own local cursor moving again, and your keyboard and mouse will once again work with your own computer.
-When a classroom has more than one public screen, it is usually configured so that you move the cursor up and out the top edge of your screen to control to primary public screen.
+When a TeamSpot has more than one public screen, it is usually configured so that you move the cursor up and out the top edge of your screen to control to primary public screen.
 You then move the cursor off the left or right edge of the public screen to jump to the other display; if the other screen is on the right, you move off the right edge, toward the actual physical display.
 If the other screen is situated to the left of the primary public display, then you move off the left edge of the screen.